thompson-tyler/filecopy/DESIGN.md

 - `KEEP`
 - `DELETE`

+## Process

+The protocol works in 4 distinct steps:

 ### 1. Prepare for file

 When the client wishes to transfer a new file, it sends a `PREPARE` packet containing the filename, file length, and the number of parts (or "sections") the file will be broken into.
 Since each packet has a maximum size of around 500 bytes, some of the larger files we tested need to be broken into over 6000 sections.
 The client then waits for the server to respond with an `ACK` before moving on to sending sections.